AlextheYounga/us-federal-code/usc/title-25-indians/chapter-18-indian-health-care/frontmatter.md

 1660h.
 Health information technology.

+1660i.
+Deeming an Urban Indian organization and employees thereof to be a part of the public health service for the purposes of certain claims for personal injury.

 #### SUBCHAPTER V—ORGANIZATIONAL IMPROVEMENTS ####

 1661.
 Establishment of the Indian Health Service as an agency of the Public Health Service.